awsdocs/amazon-elasticache-docs/doc_source/redis/Clusters.RBAC.md

 To specify permissions to an ElastiCache for Redis replication group, you create an access string and assign it to a user, using either the AWS CLI or AWS Management Console\.

 Access strings are defined as a list of space\-delimited rules which are applied on the user\.
 They define which commands a user can execute and which keys a user can operate on\.
 In order to execute a command, a user must have access to the command being executed and all keys being accessed by the command\.
-Rules are applied from left to right cumulatively, and a simpler string may be used instead of the one provided if there is redundancies in the string provided\.
+Rules are applied from left to right cumulatively, and a simpler string may be used instead of the one provided if there are redundancies in the string provided\.

 For information about the syntax of the ACL rules, see [ACL](https://redis.io/topics/acl)\.